pixelsock/claude-restarter/README.md

 ## Features

-- Automatically restarts Claude when you save the configuration file
+- Prompts to restart Claude when you save the configuration file
 - Provides a command to manually restart Claude
 - Status bar icon with quick access to Claude options
 - Edit Claude's configuration file directly from VS Code